MahmoudRamdan09/Flask_API_Project/README.md

 ---

-# 🚏 Saleka API - Prediction Endpoint
+# 🚏 Salka API - Prediction Endpoint

-This document describes the request structure for the prediction endpoint used in the "Saleka" mobile app.
+This document describes the request structure for the prediction endpoint used in the "Salka" mobile app.

 ---